Deer in Dublin

 Public Meeting Materials

 Since beginning discussions related to Deer Management in Feb.
 2022, there have been a number of public meetings held about the topic.
-The “Documents” section of this webpage includes all of the materials for these meetings.
+The “Documents” section of this webpage includes some of the materials for these meetings.
 A timeline and summary of each meeting are listed below.

 Ohio State Capstone Research Report